jolespin/veba/walkthroughs/download_and_preprocess_reads.md

 	done
 ```
+Note: `preprocess.py` is a wrapper around `fastq_preprocessor` which takes in 0 and 1 as False and True, respectively.
+The reasoning for this is that I was able to keep the prefix `retain` while setting defaults easier.

 It creates the following directory structure where each sample is it's own subdirectory.
-Makes globbing much easier:s
+Makes globbing much easier:

 ```
 ls veba_output/preprocess/